DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

  * Trivy scan: Run Trivy on the built Docker image with the following options:

  	# --exit-code: if any high or critical vulnerabilities are found, trivy will exit with code  1, which will fail the jenkins stage.
- 	# --severity HIGH,CRITCICAL: Only report vulnerabilities with a severity of HIGH OR CRITICAL.
+ 	# --severity HIGH,CRITICAL: Only report vulnerabilities with a severity of HIGH OR CRITICAL.

  * Failure Action: If the trivy scan fails(meaning vulnerabilities were found), the pipeline will mark the build as failed, allowing the team to address the issues before proceeding.